Indians hoping deep rotation brings championship

 ''We have the best rotation right now, that's the way I feel,'' he said. ''We have the best rotation not just in the American League, but in baseball.''

 Mike Clevinger and Ryan Merritt likely will be available for spot starts, and possibly Cody Anderson.
-Clevinger was he was grateful to observe the starting five.
+Clevinger said he was grateful to observe the starting five.

 ''It's made me work twice as hard in the offseason as I normally would, just knowing what they're bringing to the table every day, knowing what I need to do to be a part of this team and keep producing,'' Clevinger said. ''That was a huge role model-like experience for me to watch all of them compete.''